reaf-tamu/WIREDAUV26-27/docs/concepts/ros-basics.md

 A text-based way to control your computer — typing commands instead of clicking icons.

 > Almost everything in this repo happens through the terminal.
-Feeling slow at first is completely normal; it gets faster fast.

 ### Command